billypom/200-lounge.com/public/rules/en.md

 These guidelines also apply to your Lounge Name (discord nickname) or any public-facing aspect of your Discord profile in any of our social spaces.
 ### Player Reporting {#player-reporting}
-If you see behavior in the server that does not comply with our guidelines, we urge you to create a ticket by clicking the "Create ticket" button in the #support channel.
+If you see behavior in the server that does not comply with our guidelines, we urge you to create a ticket by clicking the **Create ticket** button in the [#support](https://discord.gg/uR3rRzsjhk "Discord invite") channel.
 Your ticket should include:
 - The date & time that the offenses started
 - Timezone you are reporting from
 - Screenshots of the offenses
 - Links to the offending messages, if applicable
 ### Breaches of Conduct {#breaches-of-conduct}
 We take our Code of Conduct seriously.
 Accounts that we determine to have breached our Code of Conduct will have action taken on them.
 Account actions may range from warnings and restrictions to permanent termination from the Lounge.
 Breaches of conduct are reviewed by multiple members of the moderation team and acted upon at our discretion.
 Should a player attempt to circumvent enforcement action by using an alternate account, all associated accounts will be terminated immediately.
 The staff team reserves the right to remove any player from the Lounge.
-### Player Appeals & Reinstatement {#player-appeals--reinstatement}
-`someone pretty please come up with a method for handling this`

 ## IV.
 JOINING AN EVENT {#iv-joining-an-event}
 ______________

-1. Go to the #tier channels under the Lounge section of the Discord server
+1. Go to the [#tier]() channels under the Lounge section of the Discord server

 2. Use the **`/start`** command to start the mogi.